An Open Letter to Canadians

 How can we contribute?

-Anger, blame, shame, bitterness, and avoidance will not build the future we want.
+Anger, shame, and separation won’t build the future we want.

 They will come from the land.